4belito/nand2tetris-solutions/README.md

 ## ⚠️ Disclaimer

 These solutions are for **educational purposes only**.
-If you're taking the course, try solving the projects on your own — that's where the real learning happens! 💡
+If you're taking the course, try solving the projects on your own; that's where the real learning happens! 💡